aoda-zhang/aoda-zhang/README.md

 ## 🌍 Making a Better World with Tech

 I believe great developers not only build products, but also build hope.
 Through **PawHaven**, I aim to combine my full-stack skills with compassion — helping stray animals find safety and love.
-If you share the same vision, join me in building technology that truly makes the world a better place.
+Just makes the world a better place.